Create a Website Account - Manage notification subscriptions, save form progress and more.

 Each inmate / detainee is authorized to have 1 Bible (or equivalent religious book for their religion upon approval of the Director of Corrections for the SCCDOC).

-Religious materials cannot be dropped off, but can be mailed in directly from a distributor. (i.e. Amazon, Walmart, Barnes and Noble, etc.) Hard back books are not allowed and must not have any sticky notes or page markers.
+Religious materials cannot be dropped off, but can be mailed in directly from a book distributor (i.e. Barnes & Noble).
+We will not accept books mailed from Amazon.
+Hard back books are not allowed and must not have any sticky notes or page markers.

 When an inmate is sentenced to the Missouri Department of Corrections, no personal property will go with the inmate other than legal paper work.
 Any funds that remain on their account will be sent to Missouri Department of Corrections following their transfer.